dream-faster/fold/docs/splitters.md

 #### Single train-test split

-If you are not convinced of the usefulness of [Continuous Validation](continuous-validation.md), feel free to use the classical single train-test split.
+If you are not convinced of the usefulness of [Cross Validation](cross-validation.md), feel free to use the classical single train-test split.
 The downside is that you throw away data that can be used as your test set.